NCEA Level 1 Project X

 The maximum number of credits available in this course is 18 credits.

 Specific standards will be negotiated with each student.
 Each student will be on an individual learning programme.
-Level 1 Achievement Standards offered in other courses that you are enrolled in are not available to you in this course.
+Level 1 Standards offered in other courses that you are enrolled in are not available to you in this course.

 US 10792 – Write formal personal correspondence [Humanities]

 US 1293 – Be interviewed in an informal, one to one, face to face interview [Humanities]